McJtyMods/LostCities/README.md

 (Original Mod: [The Lost Cities](https://github.com/McJtyMods/LostCities))

 ## Compatibility
-* The Lost Soul's: Untested, may or may not work.
+* The Lost Soul's: Fully Functional Support

 ## Changes
 * TileEntitys now get special treatment and arent placed as normal blocks.
 (Not my work, this is the power of Burchard36)
 * New "nospawner" profile.
 Generates buildings with loot, but without mod spawners.
 * New "geopol" profile.
 Generate cities with the power of [GeoPol!](https://github.com/markgyoni/geopol)
 * Tweeks to the "onlycity" profile.
 Railways + Highways.

 ## Future Plans
 * A palette that uses MWC Props